samdutton/wdl/get-youtube-captions.md

-Before building an app to enable search and readable transcripts for YouTube videos, you will need to download automatic and/or manual video captions and save a caption (transcript) file for each video.
+Before building an app to enable search and readable transcripts for YouTube videos, you will need to download automatic and/or manual video captions and create a caption (transcript) file for each video.

 Other video hosting services provide similar APIs.